Price

 Initially we follow the Lot River towards its source along a meandering valley then we have 2 very gentle cols, punctuated by a seemingly endless descent down a fantastic winding valley for 15 miles and we will pass by the impressive Chateaux de Champ before arriving at our lovely picnic spot overlooking the Lake L’Altier.

-In the afternoon the scenery is stunning as we cycle through the limestone gorges of the area into the Ardeche when you truly reach the south of France, as we descend through the cool pine forest of the Cévennes to the warm valleys of the Ardèche crammed with vineyards and fruit orchards.
-The ride finishes at the stunning Pont d’ Arc, the gateway to the Gorges de l’Ardèche.
+In the afternoon we descend through the cool pine forests of the Cévennes to the warm valleys of the Ardèche crammed with vineyards and fruit orchards

 This classic ride is a tough climb but you will be rewarded with fine panoramic views over area.
 A long descent takes you down into Sault where you will have a well deserved rest.
-For those who want to do a bit extra you can also cycle the scenic Gorge Du Nesque and for those who don’t fancy Ventoux there is an easier route to Sault (28 miles) which is also a fantastic ride
+For those who do not fancy climbing Ventoux you can cycle the stunning Gorge Du Nesque which is also a fantastic ride.

 Day 12: Sault to Moustiers-St-Marie